I'm 23, I Make $144,000 & I Spent Over $2,000 This Week

 8 a.m. — Subway and coffee at the office. $2.90

-12 p.m. — I head out to grab my Mealpal.
+12 p.m. — I head out to grab my MealPal.
 The weather is beautiful and I decide to eat outside.

 5:30 p.m. — I head to a Barry's class that I got on Classpass.
 I I am sweating like crazy but afterward and it feels great.
 I get a smoothie after the workout. $16